 Sylvia Bashevkin is a professor in the Department of Political Science at the University of Toronto.
 Her primary research focus is gender and politics, notably women’s impact as public leaders.

 She is the author most recently of Women as Foreign Policy Leaders, a comparative study of four American decision-makers since the Reagan years, published in fall 2018 in the Oxford University Press series called Studies in Gender and International Relations.
 Her edited volume on women premiers in the Canadian provinces and territories was published in spring 2019 by UBC Press.

-For her work as a champion of women’s voices in research and academic leadership, Sylvia Bashevkin was named in 2020 as a YWCA Toronto Woman of Distinction and in 2005 to Canada’s Most Powerful Women: Top 100 Award by the Women’s Executive Network.
+For her work as a champion of women’s voices in research and academic leadership, Sylvia Bashevkin was named in 2020 as a YWCA Toronto Woman of Distinction and in 2005 to Canada's Most Powerful Women: Top 100 Award by the Women’s Executive Network.
 She has served as president of the Canadian Political Science Association, president of the women and politics research section of the American Political Science Association and principal of University College, the founding college of the University of Toronto.

 Sylvia Bashevkin’s scholarly distinctions include fellowship in the Royal Society of Canada, the Canadian Political Science Association Prize in International Relations, the Bertha Lutz Prize from the International Studies Association,